StackStorm/st2docs/docs/source/webhooks.rst

 commands.

 The above output shows the API calls made when executing the command from the |st2| host.
-If you are accessing the API from a remote system, it gets proxied through nginx, using the ``/api`` URI.
+If you are accessing the API from a remote system, it will be proxied through nginx, using the ``/api`` URI (see :doc:`/reference/ha` for more information).
 So remote calls will take this form:

 .. sourcecode:: bash